 Read the Housing Policies and Regulations

-Housing at Watkins is affordable.
+Interested in living on campus?
 Check out the costs below for each semester.
-The costs listed below include all utilities that come with the apartment (including cable and internet).
-The cost for a regular academic year (both Fall and Spring semesters- without May or Summer) is $6,500.
+The costs listed below include all utilities that come with the apartment (including internet).
+The cost for a regular academic year (both Fall and Spring semesters- without May or Summer) is $6,600.

 |May & Summer '17**||$1,200|